PhantomInsights/mexican-government-report/README.md

 mexico_df = geopandas.read_file("./mexicostates")
 ```

-The shape file is loadad as a folder instead of an specfic file.
+The shape file is loaded as a folder instead of an specific file.

 Now we will iterate over all our states, but there are some details.
 The shape file contains the state names without accent marks and uses the old name of Ciudad de México (it was named Distrito Federal).

-Before modifying the shape file `DataFrame` we 'clean' the state name so they can match.
+Before modifying the shape file `DataFrame` we 'clean' the state name so they can be matched.

 ```python
 for state in STATES: